rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/genotype_matrices.rst

 Marker variant properties
 -------------------------

+Genotype matrices can also store basic information about the genetic markers which are represented by the matrix.
+Key information about a marker variant's name, chromosome assignment, physical and genetic positions, and sequential crossover probabilities can be stored.
+The table below summarizes marker variant properties in genotype matrices.

 .. list-table:: Summary of ``GenotypeMatrix`` marker variant properties
     :widths: 25 50
     :header-rows: 1

     * - Property
       - Description
+    * - ``nvrnt``
+      - The number of genotype variants represented by the genotype matrix
     * - ``vrnt_name``
       - The names of the marker variants
     * - ``vrnt_axis``